openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

   internet.
 * An indication of whether the file is :ref:`locked<Lock a File>`.

+This page also includes a **Search** option to help you find specific files.
+For more information, see :ref:`Find Files`.

 .. note::
   For textbooks or for course handouts that you want to make available in the sidebar of the **Course** page, see :ref:`Adding Textbooks` or :ref:`Add